adombeck/python-gdbus-util/docs/source/index.rst

 Installation
 ------------

-Install via pip:
+To install the latest release from PyPI:

 .. code-block:: console

-   $ pip install gdbus_util
+   $ pip install gdbus-util